 What is crashpad_handler.exe?

-At the heart of it, Crashpad Handler is part of Crashpad, a super detailed crash-reporting system made by Google.
+At the heart of it, Crashpad Handler is part of Crashpad, a very detailed crash-reporting system made by Google.
 It’s built to catch and report any mishaps across a bunch of software, like Google’s Chromium browser, Google Drive, and Electron apps.
 You’ve probably heard of some of these apps, like Visual Studio Code and Slack.

 In Mac computers, this process goes by Crashpad_handler, much like its Crashpad_handler.exe buddy in Windows, such as Windows 11 or Windows 10.
 These are the silent heroes in the background, always watching over the health of your apps and gathering important info if something goes wrong.